TappNetwork/laravel-multi-mail/README.md

 ### Handling The Ultimate Driver

-The return value of the [sending message handler][] can be a mail driver name, and in this way the mail will be sent using the specified driver.
+The return value of the [sending message handler][] can be a mail driver name, and by this way the mail will be sent using the specified driver.

 ```php
 $mailer->registerSendingMessageHandler(function () {